Do you do hair transplantation on women?

 Why are some women not candidates for hair transplant surgery?

 Hair transplantation involves the movement of hair from an area of greater density and fullness in the back of your scalp to an area of hair loss in the front, top or crown.
-Women who have generalized thinning (Diffuse Unpatterned Alopecia) have hair that is thin all over the head, and it may not be beneficial to transplant hair that has been weakened by the balding process.
+Women who have generalized thinning (Diffuse Unpatterned Alopecia) have hair that is thin all over the head therefore the principal above does not apply.

-There is also the possibility that the hair in the recipient area is more fragile and some, or all, of the original hair in this area may be lost.
-This process is called “telogen effluvium” and, when it occurs, is usually reversible in a 3 to 6 month time frame.
+For some women, there is also the possibility that the hair in the recipient area is more fragile and some, or all, of the original hair in this area may be lost following transplantation into this area.
+This process is called “telogen effluvium” and, when it occurs the area of hairloss normally recovers in a 3 to 6 month period.